Dimeben/react-hangman-game/README.md

 ## Instructions

 We've attached a checklist that applies to all React project development.
-There will be a few things you don't know about yet so you can ignore those steps; for now, the most important things to think about are planning out your app, then constructing a static version with no functionality, then making it do stuff!
+The most important things to think about are planning out your app, then constructing a static version with no functionality, then making it do stuff!

 _REMEMBER:_ Commit changes after finishing a meaningful unit of work (a component, a feature of functionality, a successful refactor) never hurt anyone.